Geometric Algebra: A natural representation of three-space: Conclusion

 \section{Conclusion}

-In this paper we ask the question about the correct algebraic representation of three-space, and we conclude that GA provides the simplest and most natural formalism.
-Geometric algebra that uses non-commuting Cartesian coordinates, subsumes the rotational algebra of complex numbers and quaternions into a simple algebraic system over the real field.
-We claim that Clifford's GA therefore has general applicability, which we illustrate with the two examples of Maxwell's equations and the Dirac equation, both being written as single equations in real three dimensional space.
-This approach thus has the advantage that all algebraic entities have an immediate geometric representation in real three-space.
+In this paper we ask the question `What is the simplest and most natural mathematical representation of three-dimensional physical space?' and we illustrate that GA provides a natural formalism subsuming the algebra of complex numbers and quaternions into a single algebraic system over a real field.
+We provide pedagogical examples illustrating that Clifford's GA is an elegant mathematical system that successfully represents the key properties of physical space, such as points, lines, areas and volumes as well as a simplified representation of physical theories with the two examples of Maxwell's equations and the Dirac equation, both being written as single equations in real three dimensional space.
+We also show how the multivector, shown in Eq.~(\ref{generalMultivector}), can be viewed as a generalized number, useful in representing different physical and geometrical quantities, such as electromagnetic fields, but still subject to the basic algebraic operations of addition, subtraction, multiplication, division and square root.

-We argue that the current system of vectors taught to students, which lacks an inverse operation with regards to multiplication, should be replaced with the system of vectors described in GA, in which multiplication and division of vectors becomes a natural algebraic process.
-We show in Eq.~(\ref{VectorProductExpand}), how the geometric product described by Clifford is a natural extension of the distributive law for brackets incorporating non-commutivity.
-The non-commutivity is required for three-space, simply because rotations in three dimensions are non-commuting.

-We also show more generally how Clifford's union of algebra and geometry in three-space allows the viewing of a multivector, as shown in Eq.~(\ref{generalMultivector}) as a generalized type of number, useful in representing different physical quantities, amenable to the basic operations of addition, subtraction, multiplication, division and square root.
-We showed how a general quadratic equation can be solved without recourse to complex numbers, giving the solutions geometric meaning as rotations in the plane, which will be beneficial to students learning algebra.
+At a more elementary level, we show how a general quadratic equation can be solved without recourse to complex numbers, giving the solutions geometric meaning as rotations in the plane.

-We highlight two foundational errors in the development of the current mathematical formalisms.
-First, the separation of the dot and cross products into two separate products, rather than considering them as a single unified product, and second, the use of the Pauli and Dirac complex matrices, as a way to implement non-commutivity, in place of the much simpler orthonormal real basis vectors of GA.
+We adopt the symbols $ \iGAT = e_{12} $ in two dimensions and $ \iGA = e_{123} $ for three dimensions as two geometric replacements for the generic scalar unit imaginary $ \sqrt{-1} $, and we note a distinction between $ \iGAT $ and $ \iGA $ in the GA form of the Dirac equation in Eq.~(\ref{freeDirac}).